eSolia/help.esolia.pro/src/prodb/prodb-security-controls_en.md

 The user will be prompted to change their password, if today's date is past the calculated expiration date.

+> [!TIP]
-**Note:** A password change can be forced by finding the user in the _All Users_ list, and setting the "Must Change Password" flag in that user's settings.
-PROdb will request the password change on next sign-in. {.tip}
+> A password change can be forced by finding the user in the _All Users_ list, and setting the "Must Change Password" flag in that user's settings.
+PROdb will request the password change on next sign-in.

 ## Password History